 The CLG program provides a unique opportunity for communities to leverage the skillset, assistance, and resources of the State Historic Preservation Office and National Park Service.
-A summary of the program's primary benefits is provided below.
+A summary of the program's primary benefits is provided below, and additional detail on select benefits follows on the next page.

-CLG Community Non-CLG Community SHPO Technical Assistance Prioritized support from SHPO CLG Coordinator General SHPO support Building Consultations with one of SHPO's Historical Architects Yes, with brief report following visit Yes, no report Archaeological Advice \bigcirc \bigcirc Annual SHPO grant opportunities for rehabilitation projects × Annual SHPO grant opportunities for planning, documentation, and education projects \bigcirc × Access to SHPO CLG Virtual Resource Library, Program Bulletins, and more \bigcirc × Dedicated email list and newsletters with news and notices of training and funding availability \bigcirc × Program-specific training and educational opportunities, in person and virtually × Enhanced role in nominating properties to the National Register \bigcirc × Scholarships from National Park Service to attend certain preservation conferences × Access to National Park Service Historic Preservation Fund grants \bigcirc Some
+CLG Community Non-CLG Community SHPO Technical Assistance Prioritized support from SHPO CLG Coordinator General SHPO support Building Consultations with one of SHPO's Historical Architects Yes, with brief report following visit Yes, no report Archaeological Advice \bigcirc \bigcirc Annual SHPO grant opportunities for rehabilitation projects \otimes Annual SHPO grant opportunities for planning, documentation, and education projects × Access to SHPO CLG Virtual Resource Library, Program Bulletins, and more × Dedicated email list and newsletters with news and notices of training and funding availability \bigcirc × Access to Community Partnership Projects, which provide no-cost solutions for small preservation planning projects × Program-specific training and educational opportunities \bigcirc × Enhanced role in nominating properties to the National Register \bigcirc × Scholarships from National Park Service to attend certain preservation conferences \bigcirc × Access to National Park Service Historic Preservation Fund grants Some